Benjamin Jowett

-Benjamin Jowett (/ˈdʒoʊɪt/, modern variant /ˈdʒaʊɪt/; 15 April 1817 – 1 October 1893) was an English tutor and administrative reformer in the University of Oxford, a theologian, an Anglican cleric, and a translator of Plato and Thucydides.
-He was Master of Balliol College, Oxford.
+Benjamin Jowett (/ˈdʒoʊɪt/, modern variant /ˈdʒaʊɪt/; 15 April 1817 – 1 October 1893) was an English writer and classical scholar.
+Additionally, he was an administrative reformer in the University of Oxford, theologian, Anglican cleric, and translator of Plato and Thucydides.
+He was master of Balliol College, Oxford.

-Early life
+Early life and education

 Jowett was born in Camberwell, London, the third of nine children.
 His father was a furrier originally from a Yorkshire family that, for three generations, had been supporters of the Evangelical movement in the Church of England, and an author of a metrical translation of the Old Testament Psalms.
 His mother, Isabella Langhorne (1790–1869), was related to John Langhorne, the poet and translator of Plutarch.
-At the age of 12, Jowett was placed on the foundation of St Paul's School (then in St Paul's Churchyard) where he soon gained a reputation as a precocious classical scholar.
-Aged 18 he was awarded an open scholarship to Balliol College, Oxford, where he remained for the rest of his life.
+At the age of 12, Jowett was placed on the foundation of St Paul's School (then located in St Paul's Churchyard) where he soon gained a reputation as a precocious classical scholar.

+At the age of 18, Jowett was awarded an open scholarship to Balliol College, Oxford, where he remained for the rest of his life.
 He began his studies in 1836, and was quickly recognised as one of the leading Oxford dons of his generation, made a Fellow while still an undergraduate in 1838; he graduated with first-class honours in 1839.
-This was at the height of the Oxford Tractarian movement: through the friendship of W. G. Ward he was drawn for a time in the direction of High Anglicanism; but a stronger and more lasting influence was that of the Arnold school, represented by A. P. Stanley.
+This was at the height of the Oxford Tractarian movement: through the friendship of W. G. Ward, he was drawn for a time in the direction of High Anglicanism; but a stronger and more lasting influence was that of the Arnold school, represented by A. P. Stanley.
 The controversy caused Jowett to withdraw from High Table at college to lodgings in Broad Street.